Sign Up Individually Start a Chapter Flyer

 VAW Global Health Alliances develops community health systems while providing interns the opportunity to work alongside experienced local healthcare professionals.
 VAW Global Dental Interns work closely with community partners to implement dental clinics across low- and middle-income countries (LMICs).
-Through the Dental Outreach program, interns learn about healthcare in a global context and assist with dental procedures, treatment courses, and clinic operations through shadowing, measuring vital signs, and training on proper disinfection and sanitization techniques — all under the direct supervision of experienced local dentists and staff.
+In the Dental Outreach program, interns learn about healthcare in a global context.
+Through shadowing local dentists, interns will also learn about dental procedures, treatment courses, clinic operations, and disinfection and sanitation techniques.

 Interns will prepare for their trip throughout the year by attending team training sessions, participating in local community service projects, and developing team building activities, led by their Team Leader or Faculty Team Leader.
 Interns are required to attend trainings and workshops prior to their trip, so that they are well prepared upon arrival in country.

 This is an intensive internship — valuable to future dentists, dental hygienists, dental assistants, as well as other future healthcare providers, global practitioners, and anyone interested in gaining skills in public health while supporting healthcare systems around the world.

 While on-site, interns will be required to attend several orientations and workshops focused on professional development and cultural sensitivity, which will reinforce the trainings they did leading up to their trip.
 Additionally, interns will be required to demonstrate proficiency in clinical skills, such as measuring blood pressure, biosecurity and biosafety measures, and other skills — approved by a local healthcare provider — before being allowed to assist in those stations during clinics.

 Throughout their time in-country, and especially while in clinic, it is of utmost importance that interns portray health care realities and burden of disease accurately, show professionalism, and respect patients privacy and integrity at all times.
 During clinics, interns will be placed each day in one of following stations: